enes

 4.7.
 Whistleblowers:

-Through our internal whistleblowing channel, reports can be made anonymously.
-However, you may also voluntarily provide identification and contact data, as well as other personal information about yourself or third parties related to the report, as provided for under Law 2/2023 of February 20, on the protection of persons who report regulatory infringements and the fight against corruption.
+Through our internal whistleblowing channel, reports may be submitted anonymously, but you may also voluntarily provide us with identification and contact data, as well as other information related to the reported facts.
+The information shall be processed with absolute confidentiality and in accordance with the requirements of Law 2/2023, of 20 February, on the protection of reporting persons.
 More information is available in the terms of the Internal Whistleblowing Channel.

 4.8.
 Visitors:

-We will process identification and contact data, as well as company information if the visit is for business purposes.
-These data are collected either when the visitor provides them to request access to our facilities or when their contact person within our company provides them to facilitate entry.
+Identification data, contact data, the company for which the visitor works and the reason for the visit shall be processed.
+These data shall be collected when the visitor provides them when requesting access to our facilities or when their contact person within our entity provides them to us in order to allow them access.

 4.9.
 Website Users: